kovidgoyal/rapydscript-ng/README.md

   yourself.
 Similarly, the compiler will try to convert SomeClass.method() into SomeClass.prototype.method() for you, but again, this is not 100% reliable.

-- The {"a":b} syntax is used to create JavaScript objects.
+- The {"a":b} syntax is used to create JavaScript hashes.
 These do not behave like python dictionaries.
-To create python like dictionary objects, you should use the {!"a":b} syntax.
-This is done to ease interop with external javascript libraries, most of which use javascript objects as dictionaries.
+To create python like dictionary objects, you should use a scoped flag.
+See the section on dictionaries above for details.

 Reasons for the fork